edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 FastAPI (Searchbot)
 ===================

-:edb-alt-title: Building a searchbot with memory using FastAPI and Gel AI
+:edb-alt-title: Building a search bot with memory using FastAPI and Gel AI

 In this tutorial we're going to walk you through building a chat bot with search capabilities using Gel and `FastAPI <https://fastapi.tiangolo.com/>`_.

-FastAPI is a framework designed to help you build a web app, well, fast.
-And Gel is a data layer designed to help you figure out storage in your application, and also do it fast.
-By the end of this tutorial you will have tried out different aspects of using those two together.
+FastAPI is a framework designed to help you build web apps *fast*.
+Gel is a data layer designed to help you figure out storage in your application - also *fast*.
+By the end of this tutorial, you will have tried out different aspects of using those two together.

-We're going to start by creating an app with FastAPI, then add web search capabilities to it, and then put search results through a language model to get a human-friendly answer.
-After that we'll use Gel to implement chat history, and finish it off with semantic search, so that the bot can remember previous interactions with the user.
+We will start by creating an app with FastAPI, adding web search capabilities, and then putting search results through a language model to get a human-friendly answer.
+After that, we'll use Gel to implement chat history so that the bot remembers previous interactions with the user.
+We'll finish it off with semantic search-based cross-chat memory.

 The end result is going to look something like this: